Leo3418/leo3418.github.io/collections/_posts/en/2021-04-27-gentoo-config-systemd.md

 systemd.
 After all, as a project mainly maintained by Gentoo developers, it would be a surprise if Gentoo did not introduce OpenRC as the distribution's init system with primary support.
-For people who want to use systemd on Gentoo, the Handbook does include a few instructions in itself, but it largely asks the users to refer to the [standalone systemd article][gentoo-wiki-systemd].
-In my opinion, that article is very comprehensive but is not well organized: commands that should be run during the installation process scatter around the entire article, making it easy to miss required steps.
+For people who want to use systemd on Gentoo, the Handbook does include some instructions in itself, but it sometimes asks the users to refer to the [standalone systemd article][gentoo-wiki-systemd] too.
+In my opinion, that article is very comprehensive but is not well organized: steps that should be performed during the installation process scatter around the entire article, making it easy to miss required steps.
 Therefore, this article is created as my effort to come up with a clear and working procedure for getting systemd to work on Gentoo.

 [gentoo-wiki-systemd]: https://wiki.gentoo.org/wiki/Systemd